mcsrainbow/mcsrainbow.github.io/en/2022/01/notes-from-reading-educated-a-memoir/index.md

 1. The power of role models

     Tara's older brother, Tyler, was the first child who left home, went to university and got his Ph.D.
-He proved himself, enlightened and encouraged Tara to enter the universitry.
+He proved himself, enlightened and encouraged Tara to enter the university.
 He is a role model for Tara.

     Tara's other brother, Richard, also stepped into university after her and got his Ph.D.
 In a family with seven children, three have PhDs, while the other four didn't even go to high school.
 It is the power of role models.